containerscrew/nflux/project_notes.md

 * Linux dropped packets monitoring using the kernel tracepoint → tracepoint/skb/kfree_skb

-* Cgroups network monitoring using cgroups skb, for example to monitor containers.
-Supports container autodiscovery for containerd and Podman.

 * JSON log mode to capture data and build dashboards (Grafana with Promtail, Fluent Bit, etc.)

 * In progress: capturing TCP states, RTT, and other improvements as they come to mind.